Culture and menstruation: Racial inequity

-Like many other health-related concerns, women's experiences are influenced by their race.
+Like many other health-related concerns, menstruators' experiences are influenced by their race, amongst other factors.
 Medical racism extends to discussions of period pain as well.

 Dismissal of period pain is further implicated by the history of violence against black women, originating with slavery and continuing into its aftermath.
 Dr. J. Marion Sims, who is heralded as the father of obstetrics and gynecology, performed risky surgeries without anesthesia on enslaved women in order to experiment.
 A study performed through a series of interviews highlighted that for black and Latina women, all the women in the study reported a normalization of pain by medical professionals.
 This was not surprising to the author of the study, given that women are proven to be less likely to report their pain when they are shot down in their attempts to seek out help.
 Women in the study expressed atypical symptoms such as 47-day-long periods, excruciating cramps, and unrelenting constipation—and still were dismissed by medical professionals.
 These women, up to multiple decades later, were diagnosed with severe illnesses like pituitary tumors and polycystic ovary syndrome.
 The denial of pain for women of color does not stop at delayed diagnoses and daily pain, and rather has larger implications for mental health.

+A strong case has been made by some Marxist feminists for including period leave in the work place citing pain as one of the reasons while many other feminists are against it.

 Negative relations and perceptions of one's uterus and uterine functions potentially may make many hesitant to call on their reproductive system in the future.
 Especially considering high black maternal mortality rates, the connection between poor relationships with reproductive health and adverse consequences is glaring.